toralf/tor-relays/README.md

     prometheus_server: "1.2.3.4
 ```

-A _Prometheus node exporter_ is deployed by: `node_metrics: true`.
+A _Prometheus node exporter_ is deployed if `node_metrics: true` is set.
-For more Prometheus config examples and Grafana dashboards take a look at [this](https://github.com/toralf/torutils/tree/main/dashboards) repository.
+For Prometheus config examples and Grafana dashboards take a look at [this](https://github.com/toralf/torutils/tree/main/dashboards) repository.

 A static prometheus config contains something like: